Murder of Nia Wilson: Arrest and trial

 John Cowell was arrested on July 23, 2018, at Pleasant Hill BART Station at 6:27 p.m.
 A witness is reportedly responsible for his apprehension; the witness saw Cowell at the station and called the police.
 Cowell was then booked on charges of first-degree murder, assault with a deadly weapon and violation of parole.
 His arraignment was scheduled for July 26, 2018, but was postponed until August 22.
-Cowell is currently being held at Santa Rita Jail in Dublin without bail.
+Cowell was held at Santa Rita Jail in Dublin without bail.

 On August 22, 2018, Alameda County prosecutors added a charge of lying in wait.
-The added charge means if convicted, he would face life without parole or even the possibility of the death penalty.
+The added charge meant if convicted, he would face life without parole or even the possibility of the death penalty.
 Cowell's lawyers requested more time to review the evidence, and the plea entry date was postponed until September 14, 2018.

 On September 14, 2018, attorneys further delayed entering a plea.
 The plea entry was delayed until the date of October 26, 2018.
-Specifically the defense is waiting for the prosecution to release the video of the fatal stabbing in order to inform their plea.
+Specifically the defense was waiting for the prosecution to release the video of the fatal stabbing in order to inform their plea.

-On October 11, 2019, Judge Kevin Murphy agreed to seal a future motion to dismiss the case submitted by Cowell's public defender, and the motion will be argued in open court proceedings on November 22, 2019.
-Cowell is also expected to enter a plea on November 22, 2019.
+On October 11, 2019, Judge Kevin Murphy agreed to seal a future motion to dismiss the case submitted by Cowell's public defender, and the motion was to be argued in open court proceedings on November 22, 2019.
+Cowell was also expected to enter a plea on November 22, 2019.
 The court found Cowell competent to stand trial in July 2019 after three court-appointed doctors evaluated him.
 One of the evaluations found Cowell incompetent, one found him competent, and the third evaluation's author could not come to a conclusion.

 On July 17, 2020, Cowell was sentenced to life in prison without the possibility of parole.

+On January 5, 2023, Cowell's appeal of his life sentence was rejected by a unanimous decision by a 3-judge panel of the First Appellate District of California.

 Media coverage and public outcry

 Celebrity input

-The hashtag #NiaWilson, #SayHerName, and #JusticeForNiaWilson went viral on Twitter July 23, 2018, sparking commentary from Anne Hathaway, Rose McGowan, Tracee Ellis Ross, Bruno Mars, Viola Davis, Common, Janelle Monae, Jada Pinkett Smith, journalist Shaun King (who called for the attacker's immediate arrest), and Grammy-nominated singer Kehlani called the attacker a “white supremacist.”
+The hashtag #NiaWilson, #SayHerName, and #JusticeForNiaWilson went viral on Twitter July 23, 2018, sparking commentary from Anne Hathaway, Rose McGowan, Tracee Ellis Ross, Bruno Mars, Viola Davis, Common, Janelle Monáe, and Jada Pinkett Smith.
+Singer Kehlani called the attacker a “white supremacist.”

-NBA star Stephen Curry helped to raise over $21,000 during a game for young Bay Area athletes at the Kezar Pavilion in San Francisco, California which he streamed on his Facebook page.
+Basketball player Stephen Curry helped to raise over $21,000 during a game for young Bay Area athletes at the Kezar Pavilion in San Francisco, California which he streamed on his Facebook page.